pyeventsourcing/eventsourcing/docs/topics/domain.rst

     aggregate = Aggregate._create(Aggregate.Created, id=aggregate_id)

-The :class:`~eventsourcing.domain.Aggregate`'s :class:`~eventsourcing.domain.Aggregate.Created`
-class is defined to have various attributes such as the ID of an aggregate, a timestamp, a version number, and the :ref:`topic <Topics>` of an aggregate class.
-Except for the ID, the values of these attributes are worked out by the :func:`~eventsourcing.domain.Aggregate._create` method when it is called.
-The :class:`~eventsourcing.domain.Aggregate.Created` class can be used directly, but is normally subclassed to define a particular "created" event class, with a suitable name, and with suitable extra attributes that represent the beginning of a particular type of aggregate.
-A "created" event class should by named using a past participle that describes the beginning of something, such as "Started", "Opened", or indeed "Created".
+The library's :class:`~eventsourcing.domain.Aggregate` base class is defined with a nested class :class:`~eventsourcing.domain.Aggregate.Created` which can be used to represent the fact that an aggregate was "created".
+The :class:`~eventsourcing.domain.Aggregate.Created` class is defined as a `frozen Python data class <https://docs.python.org/3/library/dataclasses.html>`_ with four attributes: the ID of an aggregate, a version number, a timestamp, and the :ref:`topic <Topics>` of an aggregate class --- see the :ref:`Domain events <Events>` section below for more information.
+Except for the ID which is passed as the ``id`` argument to the :func:`~eventsourcing.domain.Aggregate._create` method, the values of these other attributes are worked out by the :func:`~eventsourcing.domain.Aggregate._create` method.
+The :class:`~eventsourcing.domain.Aggregate.Created` class can be used directly, but is normally subclassed to define a particular "created" event class for a particular aggregate class, with a suitable name and with suitable extra attributes that represent the particular beginning of a particular type of aggregate.
+A "created" event class should be named using a past participle that describes the beginning of something, such as "Started", "Opened", or indeed "Created".

-The :func:`~eventsourcing.domain.Aggregate._create` method also accepts arbitrary keyword-only arguments, which will be used to construct the event object.
-The event object will be constructed with these arguments, and so the extra method arguments must be matched by the attributes of the "created" event class.
+The :func:`~eventsourcing.domain.Aggregate._create` method also accepts arbitrary keyword-only arguments, which if given will also be used to construct the event object in addition to those mentioned above.
+The event object will be constructed with these additional arguments, and so the extra method arguments must be matched by the attributes of the "created" event class.
 (The concrete aggregate class's initializer method :func:`__init__` should also be coded to accept these extra arguments.)

 Having been created, a new aggregate instance will have an aggregate ID.
 The ID is presented by its :py:obj:`~eventsourcing.domain.Aggregate.id` property.
 The ID will be identical to